Efrain Gonzalez Jr.: Arrest and conviction

 On May 7, 2009, Gonzalez pleaded guilty to two counts of mail fraud and two counts of conspiracy.
 The five other charges against him in the indictment, including money laundering, fraud, and the abuse of his office, were dropped.
 Neil Berger and Miguel Castanos, co-defendants who were involved in the scheme with the non-profit organizations and indicted with Gonzalez, also pleaded guilty, and Lucia Sanchez, a fourth defendant, went to trial.

 Early in 2010, Gonzalez tried to withdraw his guilty plea, claiming that his first lawyer, Murray Richman, a friend who had represented him without charge, "seemed wholly uninterested in trial preparation, wanted me to plead guilty and was pressuring me to produce this outcome," that beyond interviewing a few minor witnesses, he did not pursue other key witnesses, and that he did not thoroughly review discovery materials that the government made available to the defense.
 However, U.S. District Court Judge William H. Pauley III, the trial judge, refused to allow Gonzalez to withdraw his plea, stating that the request "presents the paradigm of the defendant who attempts to undermine the integrity of the judicial process" and "the notion that the free will of a longtime New York state senator was overridden by the imminence of trial, coercion by his attorney, or pressure from this court is preposterous."

 The following month, Gonzalez was sentenced to seven years in federal prison and ordered to forfeit $737,775.
 The prison sentence was subsequently upheld on appeal, although a portion of the financial restitution was set aside.

 Gonzalez completed his sentence on August 3, 2016.
-Espada, his replacement in the State Senate, was also convicted of federal crimes and is serving a five-year prison term that is scheduled to end in October 2017.
+Espada, his replacement in the State Senate, was also convicted of federal crimes and served a five-year prison term that ended in 2017.